PingCAP-QE/ci/README.md

 - `do.pingcap.net` (in development)
   - https://do.pingcap.net/jenkins is the backend CI worker(Jenkins).
+  - https://do.pingcap.net/jenkins-gitee is the backend CI worker(Jenkins) for repos on gitee.com.

 > Notices: when you develop new pipeplines or jobs,
 > you should put them in `/staging` folder and create a PR.
 When the PR merged, seed job will deploy it in staging CI server.